 Prof. Boynton's most recent research and publications examine women's involvement, through the Illinois Women's Committee, in the state's government-sponsored war effort during World War I. Her current research focus is on the gendered nature of elite women's political culture in the period from 1890 to 1940, with a particular focus on Chicago reformer Louise de Koven Bowen.

 Dr. Boynton has received several awards, including the WIU College of Arts and Sciences' Outstanding Faculty Award for Service and the WIU HOPE (Honoring Our Professors of Excellence) Award for Outstanding Teaching.
 She has also won the Illinois State Historical Society's Harry E. Pratt Memorial Award for outstanding scholarly publications in Illinois history.
 Most recently, she was the recipient of the Western Organization for Women's 2011-12 Achievement Award.
-In addition, Dr. Boynton serves as the Department's Project Director for the current U.S. Department of Education Teaching American History grant, on which the Department partners with Regional Office of Education 26.
+In addition, Dr. Boynton served as the Department's Project Director for the U.S. Department of Education Teaching American History grant, on which the Department partnered with the Regional Office of Education 26.

 In her spare time, Dr. Boynton enjoys spoiling her cats, reading mysteries, playing cards and Scrabble with friends, flower gardening, and vacationing on Michigan's Upper Peninsula's Lake Superior shore.